 Pound was a central figure of the modernist movement, editing T.S.
 Eliot’s landmark poem The Waste Land and helping to get other modern writers published, including Ernest Hemingway and James Joyce.
 But part of what made Pound a controversial writer, and the reason he ended up in a D.C. mental institution, were his fascist leanings.
 In 1941, he began broadcasting for the Italian fascists out of Rapallo, Italy, where he voiced anti-Semitism and spoke out against the American military.
 Some of his praise for fascism even found its way into his 120 section life’s work The Cantos.
 In 1945, Pound surrendered to the Americans on charges of treason.
-It stands as a clear example of abuse of psychiatry in criminal justice, but it worked, and in 1946 Ezra Pound was admitted into St. Elizabeths.

 Today, outpatient treatment is legally recognized as the most helpful form of treatment for the vast majority of mental illnesses.
 However, in the 1940s/1950s institutionalization was the norm for the American mental health system, and crowding and the resultant poor conditions at mental health hospitals were common.

 In 1945, the year before Pound was admitted, St. Elizabeths had reached its peak population of 7,450 patients, too many despite the hospital’s sprawling 130-building campus.
 Besides Pound, other notable patients have included President Garfield’s assassin Charles Guiteau, Andrew Jackson’s failed assassin Richard Lawrence, “The Shotgun Stalker” D.C. serial killer James Swann, and failed assassin of Ronald Reagan, John Hinckley, Jr., who remains in institutional psychiatric care at the hospital today.